-However, while many Vietnamese migrants are working freely in nail bars across the UK and enjoying the same rights that every worker in the UK should experience, there are many that are not so lucky.
+However, while many Vietnamese migrants are working freely in nail salons across the UK and enjoying the same rights that every worker in the UK should experience, there are many that are not so lucky, and become victims of human trafficking.

-Often, Vietnamese migrants hail from impoverished parts of rural Vietnam and have entrusted people smugglers with the task of getting them into the UK so that they can earn money to send home to their families.
+Often, Vietnamese migrants hail from impoverished parts of rural Vietnam and have entrusted human traffickers with the task of getting them into the UK so that they can earn money to send home to their families.

 Lacking papers and with little to no English, these people are incredibly vulnerable, and wherever there is vulnerability, there is somebody waiting to exploit it.